 Sam in Washington

 I have a section in my book where I talk about it as well, but this will be a good answer to a pretty specific question.
-This individual wants to know, or if there’s differences and if there’s a sweet spot in specific size, and type of travel trailer, or make.
+This individual wants to know, or if there are differences and if there’s a sweet spot in a specific size, and type of travel trailer, or make.

 I would probably recommend for two people, I would go to a 28‑foot, just because it’ll give you more room.
 It gives you an extra slider, a slide‑out seat.
 You can have two.
 In some of them, you’ll even get three slide‑outs, depending.

-Now, I want to talk about a couple things though on a travel trailer to help you, because these are stuff, unless you’ve been living them or dealing with them for a while, you’ll have no clue the differences.
+Now, I want to talk about a couple of things though on a travel trailer to help you, because these are stuff unless you’ve been living them or dealing with them for a while, you’ll have no clue the differences.

 Now, if you’re dry camping, dry camping means you have no water, you have no sewage connection.
 That’s what those holding tanks are for.
 Even when you’re connected, you want to hold your sewage until about 3/4 full before you dump.
 Trust me on this one.
 I also recommend using Happy Campers Holding Tank Treatment, as this is an environmentally friendly decomposing powder to breakdown solids and help keep your holding tanks from stinking, and boy can they stink!

-Another thing is, if you’re a tall person, or one of you is tall, or both of you are tall, there’s two different bed sizes.
+Another thing is if you’re a tall person, or one of you is tall, or both of you are tall, there are two different bed sizes.
 I found this out just recently.
 I figured, I thought they look a little different.
-I have a 24‑foot and, like I said, plenty of room for me and my dog, depending on the layout too.
+I have a 24‑foot and, as I said, plenty of room for me and my dog, depending on the layout too.

 My layout has what’s called a queen short.
 Most of these will have queen or king, depending on the size, usually a queen.
 Now, queen short is five inches shorter than a normal queen bed.
 I’m not a tall guy, so this was no big deal to me.
 If you’re tall, you better ask.
 Make sure that it’s a normal size queen, or your feet are going to be hanging off the edge.

-I’ve heard a lot of people complain over this, “I hate travel trailer camping and my feet always…”, because it’s the wrong size bed.
-They got a queen short and fifth‑wheels will usually have a king big, and they’ll be a normal size or a short.
+I’ve heard a lot of people complain over this, “I hate travel trailer camping and my feet always” because it’s the wrong size bed.
+They got a queen short and fifth‑wheels will usually have a king big, and they’ll be normal size or a short.
 Just make sure.

 There are some Made in America ones, but I didn’t see anything that had good enough reviews for me to buy basically.
 I hate doing that.
 I’d rather buy American, but in this case, I didn’t.
 It’s a great mattress.
 It’s the best mattress I’ve ever had.